fiveladdercon/textbooks/README.md

 ```

 Each invocation of Textbooks is a **session** that reads the data in the
-specified general ledger (GL) file and executes the given COMMAND.
+specified general ledger (`GL`) file and executes the given `COMMAND`.

-The GL file is not written back to disk unless the --commit option is specified.
+The `GL` file is not written back to disk unless the `--commit` option is
-This allows for visual confirmation of changes on STDOUT before the data is
+specified.
+This allows for visual confirmation of changes on STDOUT before the
-changed on disk.
+data is changed on disk.

 Session messages such as warnings are output to STDERR.
 The verbosity of session
-messages is set using the --mute, --verbose or --profuse options.
+messages is set using the `--mute`, `--verbose` or `--profuse` options.

 Session output is generally colored, often to highlight the input that was
 supplied.
-Add the --no-color option to remove the color when piping the output
+Add the `--no-color` option to remove the color when piping the
-to a file.
+output to a file.

 Note that session options can be specified anywhere on the command line, though
-are typically added at the end (--commit in particular).
-Note also that session
+are typically added at the end (the `--commit` option in particular).
+Note also
-short form options are uppercase, while command options are lower case.
+that session short form options are uppercase, while command options are lower
+case.

 Commands make use of **Names**, **Patterns**, **Dates** and **Periods**.